 From then on, year after year, with a long and patient work, he was able to create his characters (1 to 3 meters high) using only recycled material.

 Today it takes days and the work of many volunteers to stage, every year, the nativity scene illuminated by about 15,000 light bulbs and served by 8 kilometers of electrical cables.

-Since 2007, the crib has been even greener: photovoltaic panels have been mounted on the hut of the Child Jesus to guarantee all the necessary electricity.
+Since 2007, the crib is even more environmentally friendly: the hut of the Child Jesus photovoltaic panels have been installed to ensure all necessary electricity.

-The nativity scene is visible every day (it is lit at nightfall) from 8 December to the end of January.
+The crib is visible every day (is lit at nightfall) from 8 December to late January.

 Via Belvedere is a suggestive panoramic point where you can take photos and enjoy a breathtaking view.
 A real balcony overlooking the sea and the village of Manarola.

 To reach it you have to go to the lower part of the village.
 Once you arrive near the port you have to go up to Piazza Eugenio Montale.

 The Santuario di Nostra Signora della Salute is located in the hamlet of Volastra and can be reached via a pleasant path that runs along a stream.

 It is a church built in the 10th century with the simple lines of the Romanesque style.

 Port of Manarola